nitedani/gstreamer-go-wrtc-remote/README.md

 Default server config:

-The server respects the host environment variables over the configuration.
+The server respects the host environment variables over the config file.

 ```
 PORT=4000